commercelayer/commercelayer-cli-plugin-resources/README.md

-  --curl                           show the equivalent cURL command of the CLI command --load-args=load-args            load previously saved command arguments --node                           show the equivalent Node SDK source code of the CLI command --save-cmd=save-cmd              save command data to file for future use
+  --curl                           show the equivalent cURL command of the CLI command --load-args=load-args            load previously saved command arguments --node                           show the equivalent Node SDK source code of the CLI command --save-args=save-args            save command data to file for future use

 ALIASES
   $ cl-resources create